Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 Some “experts” like to say that Arkansas doesn’t have its own barbecue tradition and that we simply borrowed from the traditions of our neighboring states.

-It is true that we serve both pork and beef barbecue and that our sauces run the gamut from thick and tomato-y, to sweet and saucy, to thin and spicy, to tangy and vinegary.
+It is true that we are a crossroads for Barbecue.
+We serve both pork and beef barbecue and our sauces run the gamut from thick and tomato-y, to sweet and saucy, to thin and spicy, to tangy and vinegary.

 However, I’ll tell you that I have eaten barbecue all over the US and some of the best is found in Arkansas.